-The Trinity Tower (Polish: Wieża Trynitarska) is the belfry of the cathedral of Lublin, southeastern Poland.
-The tower houses the Archdiocesan Museum of Church Art and, from the viewing platform, it allows visitors to enjoy a beautiful 360-degree view over the city.
+The Trinity Tower is the three-tiered belfry of the Cathedral of Lublin, housing the Archdiocesan Museum of Church Art, and, from the viewing platform, it allows visitors to enjoy a beautiful 360-degree view over the city.

 The tower (Wieża Trynitarska) was built in the 17th century in the Baroque style.
 In the years 1819–27, it was reconstructed in the Neo-Gothic style according to the design of the Italian architect Antonio Corazzi.
 During the Second World War, it has been severely damaged; rebuilt between 1945 and 1952.

 With a height of 60 meters (196 ft), the Trinity Tower is the tallest historic building in Lublin, the ninth-largest city in Poland.
 It has 207 steps inside that lead to the 40 meters (131 ft) high viewing platform.

 The collection of the Archdiocese Museum in the Trinity Tower includes religious objects: paintings, icons, sculptures, textiles, sarcophagi, musical instruments, candlesticks, and other antique equipment.